Enter a search term above and press Enter to start the search. Press Esc to cancel.

 Nature conservation and land management

-To mitigate these impacts, researchers suggest reintroducing native herbivores and monitoring vector-borne diseases.
-Conservation policy should focus on balanced livestock grazing and ecosystem preservation.
-Learn more about environmental and nature conservation .
+To mitigate these impacts, the researchers propose reintroducing native herbivores and monitoring vector-borne diseases.
+Conservation policy should focus on balanced livestock grazing and the preservation of ecosystems.
+More on environmental and nature conservation.

-“Currently, most common lands are poorly managed, so that people from the villages cannot sustainably use these common lands for their livelihoods and deprive the local herbivores of their grazing land,” said Baidya.
+«Currently, most common land areas are rather poorly managed, so that people from the villages cannot use these common areas sustainably for their livelihoods, while at the same time denying native herbivores their grazing lands,» said Baidya.

 «Our study will hopefully serve as an example that prompts governments to take serious steps to first release the commons and then begin proper ecological restoration of these areas.»

-The reintroduction of wild herbivores and the management of pastureland could help restore ecosystems and reduce disease risks.
+The reintroduction of wild herbivores and the management of grazing areas could help restore ecosystems and reduce disease risks.

-These changes necessitate measures to protect biodiversity and maintain ecological balance.
-Sustainable land-use practices and improved management of pastureland can prevent further ecological disturbance.
+These changes require measures to protect biodiversity and maintain ecological balance.
+Sustainable land-use practices and improved management of grazing areas can prevent further ecological disruption.

 Further reading